Nonviolent Communication Online Resources

 Nonviolent Communication in North America

 Nonviolent Communication originated in North America, and consequently there are a large number of NVC trainers and supporters located in North America.
-To see if there is a trainer or supporter located near you, search on the following page:
+To see if there is a certified NVC trainer located near you, search on the following page:

 In addition, below are listed a selection of websites associated with NVC trainers and NVC groups in North America: